 Federal Pell Grant: Federal awards available to students pursuing a first undergraduate degree or certificate who demonstrate exceptional financial need.
 The Student Aid Report (SAR) from the Free Application for Federal Student Aid (FAFSA) is used by the financial aid administrator to determine eligibility for this grant.
-The FAFSA is available from high school counselors, public libraries, or college financial aid offices.
+The FAFSA is available from high school counselors, public libraries, college financial aid offices, or you may apply on the web at www.fafsa.ed.gov.